John R. Falck: Total syntheses

 Falck is known for his application of efficient, eco-friendly chemical procedures and/or strategies during the synthesis of a wide range of drug candidates, several of which are currently undergoing clinical evaluation.

 He has also confirmed the structures of several bioactive compounds found in natural products, and of short-lived intracellular second messengers that mediated cellular responses to environmental stimuli.

 Development of chemical and biochemical techniques and tools

 Falck's contributions range from practical methods for creating carbon-carbon, carbon-nitrogen, and carbon-oxygen bonds to the visualization of acidic organelles inside cells.

-He is also distinguished for developing the Falck-Bradsher annulation used to prepare six-membered rings containing a nitrogen based upon a process chemists call an inverse electron demand [4+2]-cycloaddition.